 Differences between Single Page and Multi-Page applications

 The core difference between Single Page (SPAs) and Multi-Page applications (MPAs) is the behavior of the app after a user interaction (i.e., clicking or scrolling).
 SPAs can only reload specific parts of the app.
-On the other hand, MPAs always transmit a completely new page.
+On the other hand, MPAs continuously transmit an entirely new page.

 The more technical explanation is:

 - MPAs: When Multi-Page Applications react to user input or must show new content, they request a replacement HTML page from the server.
 After receiving the information, the browser renders the new page, showing the user’s reloaded page.

 There are numerous articles about the Pros and Cons of SPAs vs. MPAs.
-Here are some links to articles we liked: Andrej Gajdos Blog (good explanation of core concepts and pro/cons with screenshots), MindK Blog, Neoteric Post on Medium, Jaxenter Blog)
+Here are some links to articles we liked: Andrej Gajdos Blog (good explanation of core concepts and pros/cons with screenshots), MindK Blog, Neoteric Post on Medium, Devmio Blog)

 - It is commonly said that MPAs make up the largest share of web applications, but I could not find a trustworthy source for this information.
 If you have one, please comment below.

-- Most modern web pages are developed as SPAs (i.e., Google, Facebook, Amazon, etc. – see Andrej Gajdos Blog for more examples and gifs)
+- Most modern web pages are developed as SPAs (i.e., Google, Facebook, Amazon, etc. – see Andrej Gajdos’s Blog for more examples and gifs)

 - The most common frameworks for SPAs are Angular.js, react.js, and with some distance, Vue.js and Ember.js (according to Google searches – Source)

 One attack vector commonly mentioned is Cross-Site-Scripting (XSS) attacks.
 There are multiple forms of XSS attacks, but they all exploit the possibility of injecting malicious scripts in client/server communications in various ways (stored, reflected, or DOM-based).

 Due to the separation of displaying content (frontend) and evaluating content (backend), SPAs can be more susceptible to XSS attacks.
 However, these can be prevented if you follow standard best practices guidelines (i.e., sanitizing user input and configuring security headers).

-The bigger challenge, however, is the testing for security challenges in SPA applications.
+The more significant challenge, however, is the testing for security challenges in SPA applications.